Opportunities abound in Granada for students to pursue an independent study, volunteering program or experiential learning.

 Volunteering / Experiential learning.

-The benefits they bring are very diverse: meeting people, being part of a group, improving your Spanish language skills, developing social skills, collaborate with an organization outside your country, etc. But abole all, it increases your resilience, empathy, humility, solidarity and fellowship.
+The benefits they bring are very diverse: meeting people, being part of a group, improving your Spanish language skills, developing social skills, collaborate with an organization outside your country, etc. Furthermore, it increases your resilience, empathy, humility, solidarity and fellowship.
 All these relevant qualities for your future professional career.

 - Soup kitchen